North Adams, Massachusetts: Bus

-Public transportation

 The city is the northern terminus of several lines of the Berkshire Regional Transit Authority (BRTA) and also has regional service.
 Intercity bus service is provided in nearby Williamstown by Peter Pan Lines with connections to New York City, as well as towns and cities between.

+In January 2026 the three regional transit authorities in Western Mass launched Link413, a joint collaboration that offers customers three new longer-distance, weekday bus routes providing direct service across four counties and enabling out-of-state connections.
+With the launch of the Link413 service, new weekday bus routes were established between North Adams and Pittsfield as well as North Adams and Greenfield.

+Rail

+The nearest passenger rail service to North Adams is in Greenfield, Massachusetts and Pittsfield.
+The freight rail line which passes through the city extends through the Hoosac Tunnel towards the east.

+There is a proposal known as Northern Tier Passenger Rail in the early stages of planning, which would extend Amtrak service from Boston North Station through Greenfield and terminate at North Adams.

+Air

+The nearest airport with national service is Albany International Airport.
 North Adams is home to Harriman-and-West Airport, a small regional airport.
-The nearest airport with national service is Albany International Airport.
-The freight rail line which passes through the city extends through the Hoosac Tunnel towards the east.
-The nearest passenger rail service to North Adams is the recently re-routed Amtrak Vermonter in Greenfield, Massachusetts, an hour to the east.
-Pittsfield, to the south, also has once-daily Amtrak service, the Lake Shore Limited, at its station.
-There is a proposal known as "Northern Tier Passenger Rail" in the early stages of planning which would extend MBTA's Fitchburg Line westward through Greenfield and terminate at North Adams.
-This would be the first passenger rail in the town since service ended in the 1950s.